legendarynacar/msi-ge60_0nd-linux-fan-solution/README.md

 Registers are numbered from left to right and starts from 0.
 Our register is on 7th row and 3rd column; `16*7+2` = `114`
-> to be sure, first use read to verify if it is the correct register.
+> To be sure, first use read to verify if it is the correct register.
 Do +3 & -3 as range to be sure.

 ```bash
 sudo mono ec-probe.exe read 114 #to read certain location